gamingrobot/doingstuff.dev/content/posts/blender-year-one/index.md

 <!-- more -->

-My day job is as a software engineer, and until last year I also spent my free time coding various side projects.
+My day job is as a Software Engineer, and until last year I also spent my free time coding various side projects.
 But I started experiencing burnout and felt anxious every time I tried to work on a project.
 This was very uncomfortable because it felt like I couldn't express my creativity anymore, so I started looking at non-code ways to be creative.

 I tried learning drawing and doing [genuary](https://genuary.art/) in [vvvv](https://vvvv.org/).
 But as part of a [M8](https://dirtywave.com/) visualizer I was making in vvvv, I had to tweak a 3D model in [Blender](https://www.blender.org/).
 I had used Blender before, making the donut, messing with physics, but never felt like I knew how to use it.